madhuakula/kubernetes-goat/guide/src/scenarios/scenario-12.md

 ## Scenario Solution

-* Go ahead and explore the system as generic linux system
+* Go ahead and explore the system as a generic linux system

 ```bash
 cat /proc/self/cgroup